robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-22 19:36:38 UTC
+**Last Updated:** 2025-12-22 20:08:30 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance to ensure optimal operation.
-**Recommendation:** Please check back later; the live feed should be available again soon.
+**Recommendation:** Please check back later; the webcam feed will be available once maintenance is complete.
-**Technical Note:** The image indicates a grey background with red text stating \
+**Technical Note:** The status image indicates a maintenance message in red text on a grey background, with a timestamp of 20:08 UTC for the next check.

+**Blog Summary:** The panda cam is temporarily offline for scheduled maintenance.
+We appreciate your patience and will update you once the live feed is back!

 ---